 Please review our current needs before submitting an application.
 To apply for any of these positions, please complete the volunteer application .
-The Volunteer Department will contact you to schedule an interview or invite you to an upcoming Volunteer Introduction.
+The Volunteer Department will contact you to schedule an interview.
 If you have specific questions, please call Janet Morris at 619.255.0245 or email@example.com .
 Science department openings are limited and you must be 18 years old to volunteer for the science departments.

 Interested in employment at the Museum?
-View our current openings .
+View our current job openings .